-The GCSE Design and Technology course combines practical activities with technical, mathematical and scientific learning to prepare students to participate successfully and confidently in an increasingly technological world.
+The GCSE Design and Technology course combines practical activities with technical and scientific learning to prepare you to participate successfully and confidently in an increasingly technological world.

-Throughout the course, students learn to use their imagination, innovation and creativity to design and make a range of sophisticated products, while also applying their practical and technical expertise.
-Students learn about the materials and processes that underpin the design and manufacture of everyday products through a variety of focused practical projects.
+Throughout the course, you will learn to use your imagination, innovation and creativity to design and make a range of sophisticated products, while also applying your practical and technical expertise.
+You will learn about the materials and processes that underpin the design and manufacture of everyday products through a variety of focused practical projects.
 Designing and making skills are taught through 2D sketching, 3D modelling, CAD/CAM, materials testing and experimentation.
-Students gain an awareness of the wider influences of design and technology, including historical, social, cultural, environmental and economic factors.
+You will gain an awareness of the wider influences of design and technology, including historical, social, cultural, environmental and economic factors.

-- Use sophisticated 3D and 2D computer software to generate high quality design solutions - Produce a range of innovative design ideas to solve everyday problems - Use mathematics and scientific principles to select materials and components - Learn to operate hi-tech CNC machinery including 3D printers, Laser Cutters, CNC Router and CNC Lathe.
+- Use sophisticated 3D and 2D computer software to generate high quality design solutions - Produce a range of innovative design ideas to solve everyday problems - Use mathematics and scientific principles to select materials and components - Learn to operate hi-tech CNC machinery including 3D printers, laser cutters, CNC router and CNC lathe.